2hands10fingers/Reddit-Image-Scraper-1.0/README.md

 # RedditImageScraper
-Scrapes Reddit Images by specified date
+Scrapes Reddit images by chosen date in a specfied subreddit.